karientolmie/cleanwhite-test/content/post/ireland.md

 ##  S L I G O

 It was time to check out in Dublin, but being Easter weekend we didn’t think we would struggle so much with renting a car.
 Dragging our bags across Dublin, going back and forth between places just to find out that the only cars available to rent were way out of our price range.
 We then decided to catch the [Irish](https://www.irishrail.ie/) rail across the country to Dublin.
-Note that it is cheaper to buy the tickets online than at the station.

-> Side note: Taxis & ubers were actually quite scarce, and sometimes you have to pre-order so you can end up waiting and in our case missing the early train.
+> **Note** that it is cheaper to buy the tickets online than at the station.Also,Taxis & ubers were actually quite scarce, and sometimes you have to pre-order so you can end up waiting and in our case missing the early train.

 Nonetheless, we made it to Sligo.
 The hotel was walking distance from the Train/Bus Station.